MarkyMark1000/PYTHON__BASIC_OPTION_PRICING_FOR_GITHUB/docs/index.rst

 computer, iii) Use another computer or iv) Modify the code so that the calculation is processed in smaller chunks.

+In addition to this I wanted to explore using threads.
+As far as I understand the Global Interpreter Lock should prevent more than 1 thread for each interpreter, but I am interested in the topic and decided to investigate this idea further.
+I would like to add a version that uses the multiprocessing package, but this hasn't been achieved yet and isn't currently my highest priority.

 I have also created some docker files for running the tests.

 Installation Guide